jrasmusson/level-up-swift/4-closures/README.md

 ### The Risks of Wrongly Escaping Closures

 If you are not careful with escaping closures you can get these things called retain cycles.
-Retain cycles are where your closure has a strong reference to an object it references (often self) and self as a reference to the underlying closure.
+Retain cycles are where your closure has a strong reference to an object it references (often self) and self has a reference to the underlying closure.
 They point to each other.
 And neither is willing to let go resulting in a memory leak.

-We break this retain cyle in escaping closes by leverage a `capture list`.
-This explicitly tells the closure to wekaly hold onto either `self` (most common) or any other object you don't want it to keep a strong reference to.
+We break this retain cyle in escaping closures by leveraging a `capture list`.
+This explicitly tells the closure to weakly hold onto either `self` (most common) or any other object you don't want it to keep a strong reference to.

 ```swift
 { [weak airmail] (apples) -> Void in